 A Quick Overview of The Karaoke Business

-Karaoke is a form of interactive entertainment in which amateur singers sing along with recorded music (and/or a music video) using a microphone.
+Karaoke is a form of interactive entertainment in which amateur singers sing along to the music.

 The music is typically a well-known pop song minus the lead vocal.
 Lyrics are displayed on a screen, along with a moving symbol or changing color to guide the singer.
 In some countries, a karaoke box is called a KTV.

 For people who love anything having to do with music, being a KJ or a DJ is a fun occupation.
-For such professions, the person doesn’t have to be an outstanding singer, musician or a composer but still can serve in the entertainment industry.
+For such professions, the person doesn’t have to be an outstanding singer, musician, or a composer but can serve in the entertainment industry.

 Karaoke isn’t known for being on the cutting edge of technology.
 Pop in a disc made 10 years ago, and stare at a monitor as lyrics fly by.

-You can set up your own karaoke restaurant, bar, or pub, as well as setting up at events, parties, bridal showers, and many other venues where entertainment is desired.
+You can set up your own karaoke restaurant, bar, or pub, and set up at events, parties, bridal showers, and many other venues where entertainment is desired.